The Kirkland College Pioneers

 Your 50-word submission might reflect why you chose Kirkland, how the experience changed you or continues to influence your choices, or it might include a memory.
 It may also include your current profession, awards, honors, degrees, community service, family, and your website.
 The choice is yours.

 Be as creative as you wish.
 This can be a stream of consciousness, a Haiku, or traditional listing.
-Please take a moment to complete the digital form and send a recent jpg photo to firstname.lastname@example.org.
-Examples are present on the digital form for your reference.
+Please send your submission and a recent jpg photo to email@example.com.

 We appreciate your time and participation in this historical project.
 Please also include a cell phone and email address with your submission in case we have questions.